 A holiday to me means new experiences — whether they are local or global.
 Every month I lived in Canada I chronicled my working holiday in Expat Updates.
 Now I am back in Australia, I have created Hayley Lately.
 At the end of each month I talk about my life lately, my blog posts, what I’ve been reading (both online and for my reading challenge) and my writing.
 I hope you enjoy learning about my new home and Melbourne moments.

-Well that’s it, we are halfway through 2015.
+Well, that’s it, we are halfway through 2015.
 How did that happen?
 I swear I only arrived back in Australia from Canada a couple of months ago (it’s been seven).
-Here is what I got up to in June.
+Here’s what I got up to in June.

-At the beginning of the month I visited Hobart to catch up with friends and see as much as possible in two days.
+At the beginning of the month, I visited Hobart to catch up with friends and see as much as possible in two days.
 It was just a taster that left me wanting to see more of Tasmania.
 I also visited St Kilda for the first time since moving to Melbourne, and it was as good as I remembered.
 I went back to be an audience member on The Project because it was so much fun.
-Afterwards I had my first dumplings EVER at , which is a great restaurant.
+Afterwards, I had my first dumplings EVER at Charlie Dumpling, which is a great restaurant.

 Sports-wise, I went to my first AFL game thanks to my friends.
 Although their team lost, I still enjoyed my initiation into the Victorian tradition.
 On the rugby side of things, I got to go to a Queensland fan day and meet the team, which was a big deal for me!
 I have also been to trivia a couple of times with a Meetup group, which has gotten me out of my comfort zone.
 Other than that, it’s been about working both online and offline.

-I haven’t blogged as much this month, but I am going to try and post at least once a week in July, so stay tuned for posts on solo travel, Hobart’s food and drink scene and perhaps a flashback to the USA.
+I haven’t blogged as much this month, but I am going to try and post at least once a week in July.
+Stay tuned for posts on solo travel, Hobart’s food and drink scene and perhaps a flashback to the USA.

 My Favourite Things: Hobart, Tasmania – a glimpse at the main things to do in Hobart, including heading up beautiful mountains, going to museums and eating.